 Program Description:

-HIPRC’s Summer Research Program (INSIGHT) is an intensive, eight-week internship for undergraduate students, graduate students and first-year medical students.
+HIPRC’s Summer Research Program (INSIGHT) is an intensive, eight-week summer internship for undergraduate students.
+Applications are open from mid-November to early-January for the coming summer.
 INSIGHT provides paid research experience and mentorship for students who are interested in injury and violence prevention research.
+Participants are matched to research projects and partnered with health sciences faculty from across the University of Washington and work alongside peers and health professionals from an array of disciplines.

 For more information: